Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 The fog makes it hard to see the dragon's features from a distance, but close inspection reveals that it's a silver dragon of noble bearing, its spiny frill cracked and broken in many places.
 The statue is 10 feet tall but looks much more imposing perched on the granite block.

-If scrutinized with a [[5.
-Mechanics/Spells/Detect Magic.md\|detect magic]] spell, the statue radiates an aura of evocation magic.
+If scrutinized with a detect magic spell, the statue radiates an aura of evocation magic.
 The dragon statue used to breathe a cone of cold as part of a magic trap, but the trap no longer works (see area Q2).

 ### Q2.
 Main Entrance